 Not every question in an application form is relevant to every department, which is why it’s important to have custom application forms for every role.
 This prevents candidates from needing to answer pointless questions and gives hiring managers less data to read through.

-45% of jobseekers use their mobile to search for jobs at least once a day.
+According to Glassdoor, 45% of jobseekers use their mobile to search for jobs at least once a day.

 Many of these people will go on to apply via mobile, too.